Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 • Locate the relevant route table.

-• Open the Routes tab and click Edit routes.
+• Open the Routes tab and click Edit Routes.

-• Select the TGW created by CloudFormation in the previous section from the Target list
+• Select the TGW created by CloudFormation from the Target list in the previous section.

-• Click Save routes to store the route table.
+• Click Save Routes to store the route table.

 II.
 Navigate to Transit Gateway Attachments in the left-hand menu.